eskay993/gamefiles/silent-hill-4/README.md

 The script installs the following:
 - GOG version of Silent Hill 4
-- Restores missing 'hauntings' from PS2 version
+- Optionally restores missing 'hauntings' from PS2 version
+- Makes a few setting tweaks including closer matching PS2 colours

 > Note: Must use the GOG version of the game.
 The 'haunting' retore patch is specifically designed for it.